-Risk assessments and a DBS check will be requested for all volunteers.
-Under no circumstances will a volunteer whereby no checks have been carried out will be alone with children or allowed to work in regulated activity.
+11.13.1 Risk assessments and a DBS check will be requested for all volunteers.
+Under no circumstances will a volunteer prior to satisfactory checks being completed be alone with children unsupervised or allowed to work in regulated activity.

 11.14 Whistleblowing